POLICY FAQ — WHERE I STAND

 - Should PFAS “forever chemicals” contamination be aggressively addressed?

 Yes.
-Communities like Dalton and Rome deserve clean water and clean land.
+Communities like Dalton, Calhoun, Rome, Gladden and beyond deserve clean water and clean land.

 - Should renewable energy expand rapidly?

 Yes.
-Solar, storage, and next-generation energy create jobs and reduce dependency.
+Solar, storage, and next-generation energy ( Fusion ) create jobs and reduce dependency.

 - Should fusion and advanced nuclear research be funded?